Salary cap: A-League

 The breaches of the salary cap and salary floor regulations outlined by the A-League are exceeding the salary cap, falling below the salary floor, not informing the A-League of payments, late or incorrect lodgement or loss of documents relating to player financial and contract details or engaging in contract tampering.

-Penalties for players, club officials or agents include fines of up to one and one half times the amount involved and/or suspension.
-Penalties for clubs include fines of up to triple the amount involved ($7,500 for each document that is late or incorrectly lodged or lost) and/or deduction of competition points.
+Penalties for players, club officials or agents could include fines of up to one and one half times the amount involved and suspension.
+Penalties for clubs could include fines of up to triple the amount involved ($7,500 for each document that is late or incorrectly lodged or lost) and deduction of competition points.

 In the 2006–07 season, Sydney FC were fined $174,000 and deducted three competition points after it was found that they had exceeded the salary cap by $110,000 and failed to declare third-party payments during the 2005–06 season in which they were premiers.

 In 2014–15, Perth Glory were fined $269,000, deducted nine points and ruled ineligible to compete in the finals series after it was found that they had exceeded the salary cap by $400,000 during the season.

 A-League Women had a cap of $450,000 and floor of $315,000 in the 2021–22 season.
 The floor is set to rise to $390,000 by 2025–26, with the cap level to be reviewed annually.